camunda/camunda-docs-manual/content/reference/connect/soap-connector.md

 SoapHttpConnector soap = Connectors.getConnector(SoapHttpConnector.ID);
 ```

-The SOAP connector extends the Camunda Connect HTTP connector.
-Which uses
+The SOAP connector extends the Camunda Connect HTTP connector which uses
 the Apache HTTP client in the default implementation.
-To configure the
+To read about default and custom client configuration,
-client please see the corresponding section in the [HTTP connector docs]({{< relref "reference/connect/http-connector.md" >}}).
+please see the corresponding section in the [HTTP connector docs]({{< relref "reference/connect/http-connector.md" >}}).

 # Request